 My Disney Connection: Universe of Energy (Epcot)

 I had no idea what the Universe of Energy was about prior to riding it during my first visit to Epcot in 2005.
 When I entered the show building, the pre-ride film was just starting.
-As soon as my eyes adjusted to the dark, I found a spot on the floor in which to relax (this was either before they didn’t allow it, or that CM just didn’t care).
+As soon as my eyes adjusted to the dark, I found a spot on the floor in which to relax (this was either before they didn’t allow it, or the CM that day just didn’t care).
 I chuckled at some of the scenes in the pre-show, particularly the fact that Ellen seemed to have every single item Bill Nye the Science Guy came over to borrow all together in one kitchen drawer.
 When Ellen drifted off to sleep and appeared on Jeopardy, I remember thinking to myself that I hadn’t seen Jeopardy “on the big screen” since the movie White Men Can’t Jump.
 The very next time I saw that film again, just like with Antitrust, I was transported back to Epcot’s Future World.
 Weird, I know.

 My Disney Connection: The (Former) Frontierland Shooting Gallery (Disneyland)